jaketheduque/CPE-301-Final/README.md

 # CPE 301 - Final Project
-This project involves several sensors and motors blah blah blah
+The water cooler created in this project aims to reduce ambient air temperature using evaporative cooling.
+To achieve this, the cooler uses a push button, potentiometer, LEDs, water sensor, fan motor, stepper motor, temperature/humidity sensor, real-time module, and a display.
+The video demonstration can be found [here](https://youtu.be/OoSIE_4rT5M), and the `report.pdf` file contains more general information on how the cooler works at a higher level.

 # Custom Implementations
-As a personal challenge, I decided to try using *none* of the Arduino libraries, and instead, write my own.
+As a personal challenge, I decided to try using *none* of the Arduino libraries, and instead, write my own implementations for all components of this project.
 Not all functions are listed below, only the ones containing important functionality.

 ## GPIO
 ### `void set_pinmode(uint8_t pin, uint8_t mode)`